[Updated] January 25, 2019

 - If you've already used the Solution 1 above, please close the Artec Studio and delete the custom studio.conf file before using the adapter.

 - Kanex produces both Thunderbolt 3 (USB-C type connector) and regular Thunderbolt (older type connector) adapters.
 Please make sure that you use the Thunderbolt 3 adapter, exactly as specified above.

-Update: our partners reported that Caldigit Mini-Dock Thunderbolt 3 Dual HDMI/DisplayPort adapter is also working well with both Eva and Spider.
-Although, it might require a USB controller drivers update if you are not already using the latest version.
+Update: our partners reported that the Caldigit Mini-Dock Thunderbolt 3 Dual HDMI/DisplayPort adapter works well with both their Eva and Spider scanners.

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing email@example.com or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.